content-left-bg.png

 Step 2: Assess if there is any reason that a Creative Commons (CC) licence cannot be applied to the material.
 Is there any reason that a CC licence cannot be applied?

 If yes - obtain approval from Director, Executive Director or Principal to depart from the CC licensing framework and record the approval.
-Refer to Queensland Public Sector Intellectual Property Principles.
+Refer to Queensland Public Sector - Intellectual property principles.

 If no – determine which CC licence will be applied.
 Refer to the Creative Commons licence chooser.